«Mise en abyme»: artists watched by artists

 June 27 6:00 PM Sashay Away leads civil disobedience by Magdalena Planas

-It proposes a world where the inhabitants are hermaphrodites.
-From this approach, through each presented work a hypothetical situation will be exposed in relation to the elimination of prevailing binarism and of the static gender in our society.
-In order to get entwined one Fictional dialogue through various questions based on reflexive dialectics.
+We will deconstruct some of the narrations of binarism by touring some of the works in the background of the Es Baluard Museum in relation to the book The Left Hand of the Dark by Ursula K. Le Guin, which proposes a world where the inhabitants are hermaphrodites.
+From this approach, through each presented work a hypothetical situation will be exposed in relation to the elimination of the prevailing binarism and the static genre in our society.
+To go intertwining a fictional dialogue through various issues from a reflexive dialectic.